MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Write-Output.md

 # Write-Output

 ## SYNOPSIS
 Writes the specified objects to the pipeline.
-If `Write-Output` is the last command in the pipeline, the objects are displayed in the console.

 ## SYNTAX